 Brush bottom and sides of pie crust with egg white.

 Prepare Egg Mixture

 Whisk or blend together eggs, cream, salt, pepper, and onion powder until light and fluffy.
 Gently tap out excess air bubbles.

 Sprinkle quiche crust with ham and cheese (or other desired toppings).

 Pour egg mixture over pie crust.

-Bake quiche until eggs are set, about 35-40 minutes, checking on pie crust after 25 minutes.
+Bake quiche at 375 degrees until eggs are set, about 35-40 minutes, checking on pie crust after 25 minutes.